Archival media remaster and artificial intelligence

 Cleanup

-Archival content often contains scracthes and film noise that can hinder visual clarity.
-We used AI-based denoising to remove these imperfections, making the images more readable for modern audiences—without compromising their historical integrity.
+Archival footage often contains scratches and film noise that can obscure visual details.
+Our VFX team employed AI-based denoising techniques to reduce these imperfections, enhancing clarity for modern audiences—while carefully preserving the footage’s historical authenticity.

 This technology was used on the following media: